 Gregg Turner - 2002

 Gregg Turner, she's an interesting man, it is.
 Aside from sharing eight letters IN A ROW with leading entertainer GREGG TURkington, GREGG TURner has led quite the interesting life in his day.
-First he was one of those early music critic people at Creem and whatnot in the '70s.
-Like Lester Bangs and Richard Meltzer, whom I'm sure you've read about in popular books of today.
+First he was one of those early music critic people at Creem and whatnot in the '70s, like Lester Bangs and Richard Meltzer, whom I'm sure you've read about in popular books of today.

 THEN he helped transform Vom into the legendary L.A. punk band Angry Samoans, whose tiny LP Back From Samoa is one of the greatest hardcore albums ever recorded - a FACT that can be verified at www.markprindle.com.
 It's got "Gas Chamber," "They Saved Hitler's Cock," "Lights Out," "My Old Man's A Fatso" - it can't be beaten!